 What does a PPF that is bowed outward imply about the opportunity cost of production?

 Assume a PPF showing the different combinations of X and Y that can be produced in an economy.
 If the PPF is bowed outward, it means the opportunity cost of producing good X is increasing.
-That is, as we produce more X, more and more quantities of good Y have to be given up for producing every additional unit of good X.
+That is, as we produce more quantities of good X, more and more quantities of good Y have to be given up for producing every additional unit of good X.

 Based on the data below, identify which good each person has a comparative advantage in producing.